EndPointCorp/end-point-blog/2015/03/18/advanced-product-filtering-in-ecommerce.html.md

 Here's a more specific example:

-- Let's say we have a set of shirts, with the following filters &amp; options: Style (Long Sleeve, Short Sleeve), Color (Red, Blue), Size (Large, Medium, Small).
+- Let's say we have a set of shirts, with the following filters & options: Style (Long Sleeve, Short Sleeve), Color (Red, Blue), Size (Large, Medium, Small).
 - A URL request comes in for /shirts/blue/large
 - The code recognizes this is the shirts category and retrieves all shirts.
 - First, we look at the style filter.
 No style filter is active in this request, so to toggle these filters on, the activation URLs must include "longsleeve" and "shortsleeve".
 No products are filtered out here.